Technologicat/unpythonic/README.md

 # Unpythonic: Lispy missing batteries for Python

+Python clearly wants to be an impure-FP language.
+A decorator with arguments *is a curried closure* - how much more FP can you get?

-In the spirit of [toolz](https://github.com/pytoolz/toolz), missing features for Python from the list processing tradition.
+In the spirit of [toolz](https://github.com/pytoolz/toolz), we provide missing features for Python from the list processing tradition.
 We place a special emphasis on **clear, pythonic syntax**, as far as possible without [MacroPy](https://github.com/azazel75/macropy).

 Other design considerations are simplicity, robustness, and minimal dependencies (currently none).
 Pure Python 3.4.